 Sample IELTS Vocab Ebook

-Academic Vocabulary Word List
+Academic Vocabulary Word List (essential)

-This list is useful because it gives you a guide as to which words you should aim to include in your academic writing.
+This list is essential because it gives you a guide as to which words you should aim to include in your academic writing.
 However, as with all wordlists, these terms are best learnt and used in context.

 Step 1: Learn the words in context